philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 They would be language agnostic.

 Now for our particular use case, we'd also like some extensions to DWARF expressions.
-We desire the ability to talk about the original and modified program, because our tool CBAT does ocmparative verification.
-Comparativie verification is nice because it eases the burden of specification on the user and in principle is easier to verify too.
+We desire the ability to talk about the original and modified program, because our tool CBAT does comparative verification.
+Comparative verification is nice because it eases the burden of specification on the user and in principle is easier to verify too.
 All the user has to say is under what conditions should the program do what it used to do, and when should it do something different, instead of specifying what the program does in absolute terms.

 We'd desire DWARF expression modifiers `DW_OP_orig` and `DW_OP_mod` to differentiate between R0 in the original and modified program for example.